Topics

 KEY TAKEAWAYS

-• Whole life insurance covers you for your entire life
+• Whole life insurance covers you for your entire life and is a great investment tool

 • Whole life insurance gives you a guaranteed and growing death benefit, and living benefits you can use during your lifetime